Meet the 2013 faculty: Major Jackson

-In fact, his first job in the arts was as a number cruncher, he told Identity Theory.
+Unlikely as it may sound, Jackson’s former job as an accountant helped spark his luminous career as an artist.
+In fact, his first job in the arts was as a number cruncher, Jackson told Identity Theory.
 “I started work at the Painted Bride Art Center in Philadelphia, an institution that believed that an art institution should be run by artists,” Jackson recalled.
 “I felt like the square, you know, here’s the accountant.
 So I had to figure out, ‘What was my art?’
 That’s when I started writing, in the morning, before work, waking up early.
 At the time I smoked, made coffee, sat down and wrote before I went to work.
-Come home, eat dinner, take a shower, write for a few hours, hang out with friends, go to a bar.
+Come home, eat dinner, take a shower, write for a few hours, hang out with friends, go to a bar.”

-Jackon was awarded a Pew Fellowship in the Arts in 1995, and he joined the Dark Room Collective, a community of African American poets and writers.
-In 1999, he obtained his MFA from the University of Oregon – a sojourn in the West that, he explained, informed his poetry as much as the city of his birth.
-He told _Mosaic_ Magazine,
+In 1995 Jackson was awarded a Pew Fellowship in the Arts.
+He joined the Dark Room Collective, a community of African American poets and writers.
+In 1999, he obtained his MFA from the University of Oregon – a sojourn in the West that, he explained, informed his poetry as much as Philadelphia, the city of his birth.
+He told Mosaic magazine,

 In the United States, the Northwest is unparalleled in its sense of grandeur; the Cascade Mountains and valleys, its stunningly beautiful coastline and rivers are powerful even in their sereneness.
 That kind of splendor and scale is bound to have a bearing on one’s interior and relationship to all that is sacred, which is essentially the lesson we ultimately inherit from the Romantics, and 20th Century environmental writers and poets; in a sense a lesson not unlike that of our grandparents and family members who took great pains to make sure we made it south during the summers.
 What is quite evident and obvious, but I will say it anyway, is that it politicized and deepened my understanding of the urban experience.
 Contrasts are gorgeous in this way.